stemformulas/stemformulas.github.io/README.md

 git clone --recurse-submodules https://github.com/stemformulas/stemformulas.github.io.git
 ```

 3. Install [Go](https://go.dev/doc/install) and [Hugo (extended)](https://gohugo.io/installation/).
 Go is a programming language, and Hugo is a static website builder that we use as a scaffolding for our site.
-Read the hugo installation instructions carefully, they're not easy to skim through.
+Read the Hugo installation instructions carefully, they're not easy to skim through.

 4. Run the site locally:
 ```
 hugo server
 ```
 If all goes well, you should be able to see the site at `localhost:1313` in your browser.
+If not, look up the errors and try to fix them.

 5. Create a new branch for your changes: